 During each pre-registration period, music majors must make an appointment with their advisor (usually their applied instructor).
 An advisory session must take place before the student will be given a registration code.
-During an advisement session, the advisor and student will discuss academic progress in the current semester as well as which courses the student should take for the following semester.
+During an advisement session, the advisor and student will discuss academic progress in the current semester and which courses the student should take for the following semester.
 Advisement sessions should also review the student's progress toward graduation by running a Degree Works audit.
-Ultimately, students have the responsibility for registering for the correct course and making sure that they are on track for meeting all graduation requirements.
-Before the students last semester, a degree audit should be completed and signed by the student and the advisor.
-The degree audit should then be forwarded to the department head for approval.
-The completed degree audit will then be placed in the student's file in the music department office.
+Ultimately, students have the responsibility of registering for the correct course and making sure that they are on track to meet all graduation requirements.
+Before the student's last semester, a degree audit should be completed and submitted through Degree Works.